 We take pride in the fact that America is the greatest country on Earth, and the bastion of world democracy, but it would not be so, except for those who have answered the call to serve.

-Italian Americans have been among the most loyal and patriotic Americans from the very inception of our county to the present day.
+Italian Americans have been among the most loyal and patriotic Americans from the very inception of our country to the present day.
 Their record of military service and heroism is one we can all be proud of.
 Here is their story…

 Revolutionary War: The story of Italian and Italian American military service begins with the War of Independence when three Italian regiments, consisting of 1,500 soldiers and officers, fought and died with the colonists to secure our country’s independence.